Baby monitor guides

 1

-Start with the operating model
+Start with the basic model

 2

-Then check trust and exposure
+Then check trust

 3